taryegh/ACA-JS/README.md

 # ACA-JS
 Wide package of JS applications ranging from simple programming problems to comprehensive projects.
-The package has being developed while I am a Front End Development student at the Armenian Code Accademy.
+The package has being developed while I am a JavaScript student at the Armenian Code Accademy.